souravmajhi22/Connect4-Game/README.md

 ### Connect4-game

-This game is developed in **Java _jdk8_**
+This game is developed in **Java _jdk8_** .To download Java jdk8 <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">click here</a>.

 The **GUI** used in this game is **_JavaFx_**

-This game is developed in **IntelliJ IDEA** ide version 2019.2 .In the **IntelliJ** just run the code,a popup Connect-4 game window will be appeared and hence the game starts and play the game with right moves.
+This game is developed in **IntelliJ IDEA** ide version 2019.2 .
+To download **IntelliJ IDEA** <a href="https://www.jetbrains.com/idea/download/#section=windows">click here</a>.
+In the **IntelliJ** just run the code,a popup Connect-4 game window will be appeared and hence the game starts and play the game with right moves.

 The _**Connect4-game**_ looks like